 An indemnity will be paid to a guarantor if the guarantor receives a claim from the landlord for the performance of guarantor obligations and makes a payment for rent or other expenses not paid by the international student (lessee).

-The coverage period is either one of two years depending on the student's period of stay.
+The coverage period is either one or two years depending on the student's period of stay.
 Please select one according to your remaining period of stay.
+The starting date of the coverage period is the later of the following dates.

 1. The day after you pay a premium and receive the insurance certificate.